MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09c-Implement_Azure_Kubernetes_Service.md

 ## Objectives

 In this lab, you will:

-+ Task 1: Register the Microsoft.Kubernetes and Microsoft.KubernetesConfiguration resource providers.
++ Task 1: Register Microsoft.Kubernetes and Microsoft.KubernetesConfiguration resource providers.
 + Task 2: Deploy an Azure Kubernetes Service cluster
 + Task 3: Deploy pods into the Azure Kubernetes Service cluster
-+ Task 4: Scale containerized workloads in the Azure Kubernetes service cluster
++ Task 4: Scale containerized workloads in the Azure Kubernetes Service cluster

 ## Architecture diagram

 ![image](../media/lab09c.png)

-### Exercise 1
+## Exercise 1

-#### Task 1: Register the Microsoft.Kubernetes and Microsoft.KubernetesConfiguration resource providers.
+### Task 1: Register the Microsoft.Kubernetes and Microsoft.KubernetesConfiguration resource providers.

 In this task, you will register resource providers necessary to deploy an Azure Kubernetes Services cluster.